Commonwealth of the Northern Mariana Islands (CNMI) Federalization of Immigration Law

-Please note: Premium Processing Service is currently suspended for all Form I-129 filings that request a change or a grant of status for workers within the CNMI.
-Premium Processing Service is not available for I-129CW filings.
+Please note: Premium Processing Service is currently unavailable for all Form I-129 filings that request a change or a grant of status for workers within the CNMI.
+Premium Processing Service is also unavailable for I-129CW filings.

 Temporary Worker Categories: H-1B and H-2B